eljefe303030/Melius/README.md

 ## Changelog

-1.1 Small update that fixes a couple of small issues and adds a few cosmetic extras.
+1.1.1 Small update that fixes an instalklation issue some people had.
 This is a save game safe update.

 [Full Changelog](https://github.com/eljefe303030/Melius/blob/main/changelog.md)